dmwit/maryodel/protocol/README.md

 servers.

-The diagram may appear to be nondeterministic at first; for example, the game\_setup state has two outgoing edges labeled `state`.
+The diagram may appear to be nondeterministic at first; for example, the cleanup state has two outgoing edges labeled `loser`.
 However, the client and server can always agree on which of multiple possible outgoing edges is being taken.
 This requires the use of some additional state; it is not shown in the above diagram because it would cause it to be needlessly complex.
 The